goxr3plus/java-google-speech-api/README.md

 >The program supports dozens of languages and even has the ability to auto-detect languages!

-# Java Versions Supported

->Only releases until [2.1](https://github.com/goxr3plus/java-google-speech-api/releases/tag/V2.1) Supports Java 7 and below

->Future releases will support only Java 8,9,10 and above.

-You are free to contribute if you want to maintain Java 7 background compatibility for your project

-###### For Java 1.5 ++ compatible version look here -> https://github.com/goxr3plus/java-speech-api

-###### This project is a completely upgraded fork of Java-Speech-API -> https://github.com/goxr3plus/java-speech-api

 # Maven Build

 > Maven Clean Package [ With Javadocs produced ]